dolcikey/TimeSeriesForecasting_BeijingAirQuality/README.md

 We ran several models, including a dummy model that ran the average of the test set, the ARIMA Model, and the SARIMAX Model.

-The outcomes were similar but the Logistic Regression performed the best in terms of Precision.

 | Model       | RMSE        |
 | ----------- | ----------- |